philhanna/anagrams/README.md

 options:
-  -h, --help               display this help text and exit -n, --length=NUM         limits output to words of length >= NUM (default=3)
+  -h, --help               display this help text and exit -n, --length=NUM         limits output to words of length >= NUM (default=3) -f, --full               include only words the same length as the input
 ```

 ## Source